(konishi) Translators: andrei introduction:

 It's my stone.

-Ruby ends A bii.
+Ruby with A bii.
 Biizu no mo kamoshirenai!
-(I what a jacket With do for me)
+(I wonder a jacket With do for me)

 No! not I again!